 Among the very few temples dedicated to Lord Brahma, this is the most prominent one.
 Situated in Rajasthan, this temple is believed to be two thousand years old.
 This old temple is built mainly of stone stabs and marbles.
 It has a hamsa bird motif and distinct red pinnacle.
 The Sanyasi sect priesthood governs this temple.

 The Kailsa Temple is situated in Ellora, Maharashtra.
 It is one of the largest and oldest rock-cut edifice on Earth.
 In the 8th Century A.D, the structure was carved out of one single rock according to Legends.
-This old temples in India is one of 34 monasteries and cave temples collectively known as the Ellora caves.
+This old temple in India is one of 34 monasteries and cave temples collectively known as the Ellora caves.

 Dedicated to Lord Ganesha, the Karpa Vinayagar temple is situated in Thiruppatthur of Tamil Nadu state.
 In this ancient rock-cut cave shrine, there are rock-cut images of Lord Shiva and other gods.
 The presiding deity here is Karpa Vinayakar.
 On the stones of this temple, the Agama texts are found.
 This temple was constructed after observing a hillrock by the early Pandyan kings.